Fall to Grace: Background

 Paloma revealed that she was working on a second album in March 2010.
 In July 2011, Paloma revealed that she did not know when the album was going to be completed and she branded the process "slow".
 She told Kristy Kelly of Digital Spy "The album's not finished yet and I'm not sure when it will be.
 If I had my way it would be out tomorrow, but there are so many other people involved that nothing happens quickly."

 On 29 February 2012, Paloma revealed her second album would be called Fall to Grace and that it would be released by RCA Records on 28 May 2012.
 Paloma enlisted record producer Nellee Hooper and co-producer Jake Gosling to work with her on the project.
 Hooper told a writer for NME that he had not really heard of Paloma as he was living in Los Angeles when her first album was released.
 He said Sony and RCA Records contacted him and suggested he meet her.
 Paloma wrote and recorded the album in London.
 Paloma told an Australian magazine about the writing of the album: "What I did was start by leisurely writing songs at a slow pace, she says.
 I didn't think about the sonics or anything; I was just writing on a guitar or piano, it was just the bare bones.
 My management were nice about it.
 There was no pressure."
 It was announced that Fall to Grace is set to be reissued with new tracks on 22 October 2012.
 "Never Tear Us Apart" was released on 28 September 2012 as the first single from the reissued album and serves as the third single from the album overall.

-Writing

-"Agony" was written by Faith, Paddy Byrne, and Blair MacKichan.
-Faith also worked with the latter two for her debut single, "Stone Cold Sober".
-Byrne and MacKichan are also credited for original production of "Stone Cold Sober".
-Byrne is also credited for additional production.
-"Agony" was not released as a single.
-"Let Your Love Walk In" was written by Faith and Ed Harcourt, who worked with Faith on her third single, "Do You Want the Truth or Something Beautiful?".
-"Let Your Love Walk In" was not released as a single.
-"30 Minute Love Affair" was written by Faith and Chris Braide, who returned to work with Faith on her later album ("A Perfect Contradiction"), towards the song "Impossible Heart".
-Both songs used synthesized instrumentation.
-"Impossible Heart" was not released as a single.
-Francis "Eg" White worked with Faith twice on this album, towards the tracks "Black & Blue" and "Beauty of the End".
-Only the former was released as a single.